FAQs

 Harare

-* Some banks do not recognise this code and the addition 2 X’s seems to do the trick and in some cases removal of AX from the end
+Some banks do not recognise this code and the deletion of 2 X’s seems to do the trick.

 Credit Cards

-We currently do not accept payment by card
+We currently do not have a card facility

 Where can I stay when in Kariba